12 Home Staging Tips for Homeowners Trying to Sell

 5. Focus on Essential Rooms

-6. Neutralize the Décor
+6. Neutralize the Decor

 Decorating with neutrals — think 50 shades of gray — can be another big step toward depersonalizing your home.
 Your favorite colors may be bright and bold, but that might be a bit much for some buyers.
 (Their agent probably will tell them it’s an “easy fix.”
 But if they can’t get past the chartreuse kitchen or the green-striped wallpaper in the dining room, buyers may not be able to see their family using those spaces.)

 To break up all the beige, gray, or white, touches that evoke a feeling of comfort can be used sparingly.
 For example, you can give your bathroom that spa vibe simply by adding a basket filled with crisp white towels.
-A bowl of lemons, potted orchids, or vases filled with fresh flowers can add a pop of cheer and color in the foyer or kitchen.
+A bowl of lemons, potted orchids, or a vase filled with fresh flowers can add a pop of cheer and color in the foyer or kitchen.

 7. Let There Be Light